adalton/apue3/Chapter14/Readme.md

    #define PIPE_BUF        4096	/* # bytes in atomic write to a pipe */
    ```

-   So we can write 65536 bytes, but can write only 4096 atomically.
+   So we can write 65536 bytes, but can write only 4096 bytes at a time with
+   atomic guarantees.

 8. Rewrite the program in Figure 14.21 to make it a filter: read from the
    standard input and write to the standard output, but use the asynchronous